 We highlight the main principles of the minimum wage regulations including the hourly pay rates together with the penalties for failure to comply.
-If you are an employer in the Berkshire area we, at WoodWhite Accountants Ltd, can provide you with assistance or any additional information required.
+If you are an employer in the Reading area we, at WoodWhite Accountants Ltd, can provide you with assistance or any additional information required.
 We also offer a payroll service.

 The National Minimum Wage (NMW) and National Living Wage (NLW) are the legal minimum wage rates that must be paid to employees.
 Employers are liable to be penalised for not complying with the NMW and NLW rules.
 HMRC is the agency that ensures enforcement of the NMW and NLW.

 We highlight below the main principles of the minimum wage regulations.

 Please contact us for further specific advice.

 What are rates of the NMW and NLW?

 There are different levels of NMW and NLW, depending on your age and whether you are an apprentice.
 From 1 April 2021 the NLW is payable for workers aged 23 and over, reduced from age 25.
 The rates are given in the following table: